cualbondi/old-web/README.md

     # and now try again
     vagrant up --provider=lxc

+#### 2b (alternative). vagrant virtualbox (slower, for windows / macos)

+    vagrant up

 #### ready!

-Now you can go to 192.168.2.100:80 in the browser and enjoy cualbondi.
+Now you can go to http://192.168.2.100:80/ in the browser and enjoy cualbondi.

+To access django's admin interface go to http://192.168.2.100/admin/ and login with user `admin` pass `admin`

 ### Internal working